dacadeorg/icp-azle-201/README.md

 or create a new one.

 ### Marketplace canister

+Switch to the default identity:
+`dfx identity use default`

 `deploy-local-backend-canister.sh` - deploys the marketplace canister where the business logic is implemented and outputs the canister id to `.env` as the `BACKEND_CANISTER_ID` variable.
 Basically, it implements functions like add, view, update, delete, and buy products + a set of helper functions.